viercc/monad-gen/cartesian-profunctors/README.md

   (+++) :: p a b -> p a' b' -> p (Either a a') (Either b b')
 ```

 These classes are subclasses of [Profunctor](http://hackage.haskell.org/package/profunctors-5.5/docs/Data-Profunctor.html).
-For someone not familiar with Profunctors, there are few good articles online (TODO: actually link to one or few).
+For someone not familiar with Profunctors, there is a good articles online: [I love profunctors.
+They're so easy. - School of Haskell](https://www.schoolofhaskell.com/school/to-infinity-and-beyond/pick-of-the-week/profunctors#example--containers-with-keys).

 They are also similar to [Arrow and ArrowChoice](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Arrow.html), but they have important differences.